Skip to main content

 What Magento 2 can do out of the box

-Magento 2 already includes a rules-based tax engine that covers the core mechanics many US stores need.
+Magento 2 includes a rules-based tax engine that is capable of handling a straightforward US sales tax setup.

-That matters because the first version of the solution is often not a third-party integration.
-It is simply a clean native tax model.
+That matters because the first correct version is often not an integration.
+It is a clean native tax model with clear ownership.

 The useful mental model is this:

-That maps closely to the standard Magento tax configuration flow described in the Meetanshi setup guide, but the important part is not the UI path.
-The important part is understanding how those entities behave once the store starts selling across more than one state.
+That maps to the standard Magento tax configuration flow described in the Meetanshi setup guide, but the admin path is not the important part.
+The important part is the operating model: who maintains the rates, who approves exemptions, and how the configuration stays correct as the business changes.

 Tax nexus before configuration

-Before touching configuration, one boundary needs to stay clear: tax nexus is the business decision point, not a Magento setting.
+Before touching configuration, keep one boundary clear: tax nexus is a business and legal decision.
+It is not a Magento setting.

-Tax nexus is the set of states or jurisdictions where the business is obligated to collect tax.
-That can be driven by physical presence, economic thresholds, or other rules outside the application.
+Tax nexus defines where the business has decided it is obligated to collect sales tax.
+That decision may involve physical presence, economic thresholds, product treatment, customer type, or other rules outside the application.

 Magento, Avalara, and Vertex do not decide nexus for you.
-They calculate tax once you tell the system where tax should apply.
+They calculate tax after the business defines where tax should apply.

 This is not tax or legal advice.
 The platform implementation should follow the nexus position defined by the business and its tax advisors.